ben-truong-0324/truongben.com/content/authors/admin/_index.md

 # Enter email to use Gravatar or enable contact widget
 email: ktruong43@gatech.edu
 ---
-Ben Truong is a machine learning engineer and technical lead with a cross-disciplinary background in NLP, public-sector technology, and operational analytics.
-He is currently pursuing his M.S. in Computer Science (Machine Learning track) at Georgia Tech, while also leading full-stack data products and applied ML projects in civic tech and nonprofit spaces.
+I am a ML engineer with DevOps experience and cross-disciplinary background in NLP, public-sector technology, and operational analytics.
+I'm currently pursuing my M.S. in Computer Science (ML track) at Georgia Tech, while also leading ML analytics products and GenAI application pipelines in civic tech and nonprofit spaces.

-His recent work includes a Kubernetes-deployed dashboard for global financial inclusion, a reinforcement learning system for stock trading, and scalable LLM evaluation pipelines.
-Ben also brings 3+ years of leadership experience in enterprise operations and military communications, with a strong focus on reproducibility, documentation, and building systems that bridge business and technical teams.
+My recent work includes a ML-driven dashboard for financial insights on K8s, a RL model for stock trading, and a scalable LLM evaluation pipelines for hospital coding.
+I bring over three years of leadership experience in enterprise operations and 8 years in military Signal operations.
+My focus is on reproducibility and documentation for joint development between business and technical teams.

-Outside of work, he’s passionate about open-source tools, community mentoring, and building socially impactful AI systems.
+Outside of work, I’m passionate about open-source tools, community mentoring, and ML on consumer hardware.

 {{< icon name="download" pack="fas" >}} {{< staticref "files/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.